Annual Financial To-Do List

 Review your withholding status.

-=> You tend to pay a great deal of income tax each year.
+Should your withholding be adjusted due to any of the following factors?=> You tend to pay a great deal of income tax each year.

 => You tend to get a big federal tax refund each year.